Metric-affine Myrzakulov gravity theories with Gauss-Bonnet and boundary term scalars: Abstract

 \section{Abstract}

-In this article, the generalized gravity theory with the curvature, torsion and nonmetricity was studied.
+In this paper, we consider some metric-affine Myrzakulov gravity (MG) theories with Gauss-Bonnet scalars.
+Also we consider the MG theories with the boundary term scalars.
+Note that these MG theories with the Gauss-Bonnet and boundary term scalars were proposed in [arXiv:1205.5266].
+Some examples of Metric-Affine Gravity (MAG) theories are reviewed in the context of the $F(R,T,Q,{\cal T}, {\cal D})$ type models.
+Then the generalized MAG theory with the curvature, torsion and nonmetricity (the so-called MG-VIII) was studied.
 For the FRW spacetime case, in particular, the Lagrangian, Hamilatonian and gravitational equations are obtained.
 The particular case $F(R,T)=\alpha R+\beta T+\mu Q+\nu{\cal T}$ is investigated in detail.
 In quantum case, the corresponding Wheeler-DeWitt equation is obtained.
 Finally, some gravity theories with the curvature, torsion and nonmetricity are presented.